manoa-bazaar/home-page/index.md

 # OVERVIEW
 ***
-**Github repo:** <a href="https://github.com/manoalist">Manoalist</a>

-This project is to build an an application for UHM students to facilitate buying and selling of student-related goods and service.
+An application for UHM students to facilitate buying and selling of student-related goods and service.
 Users can post valid information about their products on the platform, and the products will be displayed by searching their key words (label).
-It will be similar to the existing website "Craigslist".
-Our goal is to work as a team and develop a nice website call "Manoalist".
+It will be similar to the existing website "Craigslist" with added functionality.
+Our goal is to work closely as a team and develop a website that is both functional and aesthetic.

-Manoalist allows users to:
+Features:
 - Register an account
-- Log in to view the items for sell
+- Log in to view the items for sale
 - Post items for sale
 - Rate seller after purchase

 # THE TEAM
 ***
 Five ICS students at the University of Hawaii at Manoa.
 Check out our personal GitHubs below!
 * [Craig Opie](https://github.com/CraigOpie)
 * [Weirong He](https://github.com/heweiron)